Contrast-Security-OSS/docs/content/installation/java/host/UbuntuHosts.md

 ## Uninstall the Agent with the Exec Helper Package

-uninstall the `contrast-java-agent` and `contrast-java-agent-exec-helper` packages:
+To uninstall the `contrast-java-agent` and `contrast-java-agent-exec-helper` packages, use the following command:

 ```
 sudo apt-get uninstall contrast-java-agent contrast-java-agent-exec-helper